 Athlete Photo Gallery

-Formerly coached by four-time Olympian Casey Puckett, the resume of Alice McKennis reflects a thing or two about speed events.
-Evidence: McKennis stole a 2013 World Cup downhill victory, took multiple World Cup top 10 spots in super G, finished 20th in the World Cup DH standings and made the 2010 Olympic Team in her rookie World Cup season.
+Formerly coached by four-time Olympian Casey Puckett, Alice McKennis knows a thing or two about speed events.
+Her resume speaks for itself with a World Cup downhill win, multiple World Cup super G top 10's, and a 20th in the World Cup DH standings as well as a spot on the 2010 Olympic Team during her rookie World Cup season.

+The next step for McKennis was to get the hardware out of her leg and completely focus on getting strong for the 2015 season, when the World Championships will be hosted in her home state.
 It's a recovery road she's walked before.
-Just two years prior, she had a similar injury on her left leg.
+Just a few years prior, she had a similar injury on her left leg.
 Experience in injury recovery counts.
 If McKennis can go from the knife to the top of the World Cup podium once, she can do it again.

 OFF THE SNOW